MariuszDot/Game_OOP/README.md

 # Game_OOP
-Simple game about a flying dog where I was learning OOP paradigm.
+Game about a flying dog where I was learning OOP paradigm.
 Made by me from scratch.

 made in: Python version 3.7